IndoNLP/indonlp.github.io/index.md

+---
+layout: splash
+title: "IndoNLP"
+excerpt: Research community for Indonesian and its local languages.
+---

-ndonesian languages are underrepresented in global NLP research community ([Aji., et al 2022](https://aclanthology.org/2022.acl-long.500.pdf)).
+Indonesian languages are underrepresented in global NLP research community ([Aji., et al 2022](https://aclanthology.org/2022.acl-long.500.pdf)).
 Despite having more than 700 diverse languages across Indonesia, NLP research and technologies only focus on a tiny fraction of them.
 IndoNLP is a research community with a mission to advance Indonesian language NLP research.

 ## Challenges